shreydd/namaste-react/readme.md

 This is where our build files are stored.

 ### What is browserslist?
-We use this to specify which version of the browsers we are targetting so that our bundler can optimise the build files to suit them thus making it compatible.
+We use this to specify which version of the browsers we are targetting so that our bundler can optimise the build files to suit them mainly.
+It does not mean that it wouldn't work with other browsers or versions, it just means that it does not guarantee all the features will work on the excluded ones.

 ### difference between
 - vite: Vite is an opinionated superset of Rollup.
 In a nutshell, Vite is a wrapper around Rollup that aims to improve performance by leveraging JavaScript tools written in compile-to-native languages.
 And for this, Vite uses ES build under that hood.